Easy Pumpkin Fudge

 - Line a 9 x 9-inch baking pan with non-stick foil (this makes it easier to lift fudge out of the pan for cutting).
 For thinner fudge, you may use a 9 x 13 pan.

-- Place sugar, brown sugar, evaporated milk, pumpkin, butter and spices in a medium saucepan.
+- Place sugar, brown sugar, evaporated milk, pumpkin, butter, and spices in a medium saucepan.

 - Bring to a full boil over medium heat, stirring constantly.
-Boil, stirring constantly, for approximately 5 minutes or until candy thermometer reaches 234°.
+Boil, stirring constantly, for approximately 5 minutes or until a candy thermometer reaches 234°.
 (I always use a thermometer to play it safe).

-- Pull off the heat and immediately add in marshmallow creme, white chocolate chips and vanilla extract.
+- Pull off the heat and immediately add in marshmallow creme, white chocolate chips, and vanilla extract.

 - Stir briskly until the chocolate chips are melted.
 Pour into your prepared pan and let cool on a wire rack for about 2 hours.